Comparing Hysteresis Comparator and RMS Threshold Methods for Automatic Single Cough Segmentations: Methods

 \section{Methods}

 We employed a research methodology as shown in Figure \ref{fig:method}.
 The main blocks of research are the dataset, the segmentation methods, subjective evaluations, and evaluation metrics.
+The processes are performed in order.
+First, we segmented the dataset (virufy-data) with the hysteresis comparator and RMS threshold methods.
+The (manual) segmented files from the virufy-data act as a baseline.
+The output of segmentations (including the manual/baseline) is evaluated by annotators through the listening test as subjective evaluations.
+The ratings from five annotators are aggregated with the majority voting to obtain a single label (single cough or non-single cough).
+Finally, the precision score of each segmentation method can be calculated by counting the number of single-cough and non-single-cough signals.
 Each of these blocks is described below.